la-abdi25/TasksGenerator/README.md

 <h2>Description</h2>
-<h3>A task management application that is responsive, efficient, and user-friendly built using HTML5, CSS3, and JavaScript(ES6+)</h3>
+<p>A task management application that is responsive, efficient, and user-friendly built using HTML5, CSS3, and JavaScript(ES6+)</p>

 <h2>Features</h2>
-<h3>The application allows users to add, remove, edit, and read tasks, with data management handled via localStorage on the users browser</h3>
+<p>The application allows users to add, remove, edit, and read tasks, with data management handled via localStorage on the users browser</p>

 <h2>Tech Stack</h2>